Aafjekapteijns/INFOMAIR/ReadMe.md

  ## Use
  To run our code it is necessary to install the requirements, `````pip install -r requirements.txt````` .
-After that run the main.py file with python 3.7
+After that run the main.py file with python 3.7.
+ For a fast running comment out the training of decision_tree, as it trains for a long time.
+This also requires removing decision_tree from model list and the consequences while selecting the model, as there will no longer be number 4.